plamb/pg_contrivance/README.md

 This is a layer of useful tooling on top of [postgrex](https://github.com/ericmj/postgrex).
 While [Ecto](https://github.com/elixir-lang/ecto) does everything to hide the database from you and [Moebius](https://github.com/robconery/moebius) does a good job of creating a simple SQL dsl, Contrivance looks to exploit Postgresql's capabilities without abstracting the SQL away, in fact, it pretty much revels in the glory of plain old SQL strings and looks to utilize Postgresql specific functionality.

+Much of Contrivance was thought up as an addition to Moebius but I kept thinking that it would be best as a standalone library that was only dependent on Postgrex and useable in both Ecto and Mobius apps too.

 Functionality:

 - [ ] run sql string (the very basics)